 Navel Oranges - one of the sweetest types of orange varieties and completely seedless.
 If you want to achieve a zingy flavour with these, it's best to use more limes and less oranges.
 Navel oranges are usually very large, so you might only need one for my basic recipe.

-Blood Oranges – these are quite a zingy type of oranges with red colour.
+Blood Oranges - these are quite a zingy type of oranges with red colour and really great seville oranges substitutes for recipes.
 They pair up nicely with limes and make a very zingy (tart) marmalade.

 You can also use any other type of citrus fruit with a thinner type of skin, such as clementines or tangerines.